zhanchi5/TelegramMusicBotCpp/README.md

 # Course_project

 **Purpose**
 ```
-Studiyng programming in university I got a task to write Telegram bot, using C++.
+Studying programming in university I got a task to write Telegram bot, using C++.
 I decided to write something useful.
 Use it.
 Test it.
 Waiting for feedback.
 ```
 # TABLE OF CONTENTS